lindseysim/templatize/README.md

 import Templatize from '@lawrencesim/templatize';
 ```

-The most basic use-case will simply call the `Templatize.render()` function.
+The most basic use-case is to simply call the `Templatize.render()` function.

 <a href="templatize-from" name="templatize-from">#</a> *Templatize*.**render**(*template*, *bindings*[, *options*])